updawg/Alpaca/README_DEVELOPERS.md

 ## Developer's Readme

-Internally, I'm slowly trying to improve the design of the application by using OOP best practices and removing the massive usage of the preprocessor.
-The application was originally designed as a C application saved in a .cpp file (and using the C++ compiler).
+The goal of Alpaca has been to slowly refactor, re-architect, stabilize, clean up, and improve the PlugY code base and bring it back to its core and central goal of providing a stash extension for Diablo II (using a modern compiler toolchain of course, and slowly selectively using simple but useful C++ features rather than only having everything as ASM/C).
+I've completed this goal over the past few years that I've developed Alpaca, and the below are some tips that I have for people deciding to carry on development in their own branches.

 ## Development

-Compiled with Visual Studio 2017.
+- Compiled with Visual Studio 2017.

-### Tips for working with Alpaca (in Visual Studio 2017)

 - All development is done with "Release" mode configuration.
 - Don't release "Debug" builds to the public since most people don't have the the debugging DLLs installed.
 Only use the "Release"